zappbrandigan/wiki_docs/docs/music-publishing/royalties/royalty-collection.md

 RAEs are **for-profit** businesses that collect and distribute royalties in a similar way to CMOs, but they operate under different rules.
 Unlike CMOs, RAEs:

-* Can be selective about who they work with,
+* Can be selective about whom they work with,
 * Are **privately owned**, and
 * Typically partner with publishers or rights holders directly.